suttipong-srikok/cpp_api/README.md

 2.  **Final Stage:** This stage uses a minimal `debian:stable-slim` image and copies the compiled application from the builder stage.
 This results in a smaller final image.

 ## Changelog

+### `refactor: Use User struct for data model`

+Refactored the application to use a `User` struct instead of `crow::json::wvalue` to store data.
+This improves type safety and code clarity.
+Added a helper function to convert the `User` struct to JSON for API responses.

 ### `feat: Initial commit of C++ REST API with Crow`